enchf/go_DDT/README.md

 * Parameters can be replaced prior to test execution.
 * Each row can be transformed to change input data types or to lookup ID's in a database.

-First, a DDTSuite builder is created.
+First, a ddt.SuiteBuilder is created.
 It accepts the following configurations:

 * It is instantiated with the pointer to the CSV where to read the test cases.
 * Test cases can be grouped by the values of certain column.